At Skegness Grammar School we believe that a strong partnership with parents is extremely important.

 By agreeing to these statements in this partnership we, as a school will do everything we can to support your child and make sure their time at Skegness Grammar School is very happy and successful.

 Students have access to Student Portal, which is an information management system that displays homework, timetable, notifications and more.
 Students can access Student Portal via there personalised SGS accounts.
 For assistance, please contact the school to set this up.

-If your child is starting primary school or transferring to secondary school in September 2020 they may be eligible for school transport.
+If your child is starting primary school or transferring to secondary school they may be eligible for school transport.
 If you think your child is eligible please apply for transport as soon as you have your offer of a school place.
 Applications can be made online at the website below or a telephone application can be made by contacting the Customer Service Centre on 01522 782020.